michaelarn0ld/michaelarnold.io/README.md

 - Each page contains two CSS files; "styles.css" handles component styling and global styles, "page_name.css" contains page specific styling.

-- Each page loads two JS files; "components.js" handles reusable components across the site, "main.js" handles modules and functions.
+- Each page loads multiple JS files; "component_name.js" is reserved for reusable components across the site, "main.js" handles modules and functions.

-- Both of the JS files import dependencies from their respective subdirectories located in the ./js directory.
+- The "main.js" file imports dependencies from the ./js/modules directory.
+Note that "main.js" does not contain any documentation for its imports; to see module specific documentation, please view the file located at the import path.

 ```
 .